selcukemreozer/mocomtool/README.md

 ## What Exactly MocomTool is

 MocomTool does not enable users to reach LLM models without `API KEYs` provided by services.
 To use MocomTool, you need a `.env` file that includes API keys.
-You can find a template for the `.env` file named `env_template` in this repo.
+You can find a template for the `.env` file named `templates/env_template` in this repo.
 Check it.
 The tool is a helper for developers in choosing the best LLM model in their case.

 > [!TIP]
 > Before starting, you might prefer to install requirements for an easy installation.